ehcloninger/my72mgb/_posts/2023-01-15-replacing-an-mgb-fuel-tank.md

     > At this point, I realized that I failed to order a part--the ring that holds the sending unit into the side of the tank (Moss no. 360-665).
 We scavenged the one off the old tank.
 This ring comes off with a flat blade screwdriver or a punch or chisel, gently tapped counter-clockwise with a hammer.
 Fortunately, it was intact and could be reused.

 1. With the tank off, clean the area where it went.
 Take a wire brush or a drill with a wire head to remove the dirt and grease.
 Again, **wear safety goggles**.
 If your vehicle has an undercoating, like mine does, you probably won't need to do any more than this.
 If there's not a coating, use some rust-resistant paint, such as Rustoleum or *Chassis Black*.

+    > The replacement tank I received had a few slight bends where the mounting holes were.
+We straightened these with a pair of pliers.
+Otherwise, the holes probably would not have lined up properly.

 1. Before putting the tank into the car, assemble the sending unit on the new tank.
 The sending unit has a couple of non-symmetrical tabs that go into alignment holes on the tank, to ensure you are putting the unit in the correct orientation.
 Once the gasket and the sending unit are snapped into place, put the locking ring over the sending unit and gently tap it locked with a screwdriver and hammer.

-    > The tank I received had a few slight bends where the mounting holes were.
-We straightened these with a pair of pliers.
-Otherwise, the holes probably would not have lined up properly.
+    > Even though I'm saying *gently* tap the locking ring, you want to make sure it's snug and won't move further.
+I didn't get it completely locked into place and ended up with a small leak.
+The morning after my test drive, I went to the garage to find about 8 oz (250ml) of fuel in the pan I placed under the tank.
+After I tightened the lock ring a bit further, the drips stopped.
+The bad part is it's more effort to work on the sending unit with the tank mounted than when it's sitting on the work bench in the garage.

-1. Cut the rubber strapping into 3 or four pieces to run the depth of the tank (front to back).
+1. Cut the rubber strapping into 3 or 4 pieces to run the depth of the tank (front to back).
 The strapping didn't have adhesive, so I used some liquid silicone adhesive to hold the straps in place, so that they wouldn't fall off when mounting.
 This took about 10 minutes to cure.

 1. Put some plumber's Teflon tape on the drain plug bolt and secure into the tank.
 The plug may not have a rubber seal.
 Mine did not, so I scavenged one from my tool chest.